qbhershey/RandomAnomaly/README.md

 # RandomAnomaly
 Random Anomaly dataset generation code for parquet files featured in sparse RNN research.

-The two primary data files compiled using this process are too large to host here as they combine for 1.7GB but are available upon request.
+The two primary data files compiled using this process (RandomAnomaly_Train_Combined30.parquet.gzip and RandomAnomaly_Train_Combined58.parquet.gzip) are too large to host here as they combine for 1.71GB but are available upon request.

 An image example is shown in the repository, in each sequence each number represents a distinct image in a sequence of images.